Romain Duris

 Romain Duris ([ʁɔmɛ̃ dyʁis]; born 28 May 1974) is a French actor.

-He is known for his role in Cédric Klapisch's Spanish Apartment trilogy, which consists of L'Auberge Espagnole (2002), Russian Dolls (2005), and Chinese Puzzle (2013).
-He also appeared in Iris (2016) and All the Money in the World (2017).
+He is best known for his role in Cédric Klapisch's Spanish Apartment trilogy, which consists of L'Auberge Espagnole (2002), Russian Dolls (2005), and Chinese Puzzle (2013).
+He has also gained wide recognition for The Beat That My Heart Skipped (2005), and various other roles since then.

 Personal life and education

 Duris was born in Paris, son of a father who is an engineer-architect and a mother who is a dancer.
 His father is related to Armand-Gaston Camus and his wife; the French revolutionist was an archivist who founded the Archives nationales.
 His mother is a descendant of 18th-century Swedish painter Alexander Roslin and his wife.
 Duris has a sister, pianist Caroline Duris, who played on the soundtrack of the film The Beat That My Heart Skipped (2005), in which he acted.

 Duris studied arts at university but first decided to follow a career in music, forming a jazz-funk band.
 Music remains a major interest.
 Before going into acting, he started an acid-jazz band in which he was a drummer.
+In 1995, he was featured in a pop video for singer Princess Erika, "Faut qu'j'travaille" (I Need To Work), where he played the role of a small-time gangster.

 Duris lives in Paris near La Bastille, with his actress girlfriend Olivia Bonamy.
-They have a son Luigi, born 10 February 2009.
+They have two sons Luigi, born 10 February 2009, and another son born in 2013.

 Film career

-In 1993 Duris was noticed whilst waiting in a queue by a casting director and was offered a part in the Cédric Klapisch film Le péril jeune (1994).
-He has since worked regularly with Klapisch.
+In 1993, Duris was noticed by a casting director who saw him waiting in a queue.
+He offered the younger man a part in the Cédric Klapisch film Le péril jeune (1994).

-His first role, however, was in a pop video for Princess Erika, "Faut qu'j'travaille" (I Need To Work), in which he plays the role of a small-time gangster.